Kasumi Arimura: Early life

-Arimura was born on February 13, 1993, in Hyōgo Prefecture, Japan.
-She has an older sister, Airi Arimura, who also became an actress and a model.
+Arimura was born on February 13, 1993, in Itami city, Hyōgo Prefecture, Japan.
+She has an older sister, Airi Arimura, who is a model turned actress.

 Career

 In December 2009, while attending Hyogo Prefectural Itami Nishi High School, Arimura auditioned for FLaMme and passed.
 In May 2010, she made her first series appearance in Hagane no Onna.
 Arimura gained popularity by appearing in the Morning drama Amachan in 2013.
 Arimura then appeared as the lead actress in the critically acclaimed film Flying Colors where she was cast as a troubled teen who attends a cram school at the behest of her mother in order to gain entry to University.
 The film was a massive box office success and was the 8th highest-grossing film in Japan in 2015.
 Arimura was nominated for both the Outstanding Performance By An Actress In A Leading Role and Newcomer of the Year Awards in the 39th Japan Academy Film Prize for her role in the film.
 She was awarded the Newcomer of the Year Award.

 Arimura was selected as the lead actress for the Asadora Hiyokko in the year 2017.
 For her role in the drama, she was voted as the Best Actress in The 94th Television Drama Academy Awards (2017), an award given quarterly by a popular Japanese magazine, The Television, and are based on the combined results of votes from the magazine readers, juries, and TV journalists in Japan.
-She has since appeared in many critically acclaimed television dramas and films such as Chūgakusei Nikki, I Am a Hero, Cafe Funiculi Funicula and Sekigahara.
+She has since appeared in many critically acclaimed television dramas and films such as Meet Me After School, I Am a Hero, Cafe Funiculi Funicula and Sekigahara.
 In the film Sekigahara, Arimura played the role of a ninja named Hatsume who was recruited by the legendary samurai Ishida Mitsunari.
 The film was nominated for the Picture of the Year award at the 41st Japan Academy Film Prize.

 Arimura has also taken on acting roles in works which are regarded as controversial in nature.
-In the drama Chūgakusei Nikki, Arimura took on the challenging role of a young teacher who ended up falling in love with her 15 year-old student.
+In the drama Meet Me After School, Arimura took on the challenging role of a young teacher who ended up falling in love with her 15 year-old student.
 Despite its controversial nature, the drama was named the Best Drama in the 99th Japan Television Drama Academy Awards.